couetilc/react-social-icons/README.md

   and see it automatically deployed to NPM immediately afterwards.
 But they should only be able to do it with their PRs, nothing else.
 So maybe minimal positions for contributors that only grant them position to merge approved PRs.

-- I need a contributor document, make it very clear what I need to quickly approve PRs, and also explain the approval process.
-Look elsewhere for good examples of what that looks like.

 - at the end of all this, once I've deployed v6.0 to NPM, check the badges for the minzipped size calculation.
 Right now for v5.15.0 it's 33.3kb.